-Our Amish-crafted, solid maple platforms are an integral part of the Mapleshade Vibration Control System that has transformed the sound of thousands of audiophile systems over the years.
-Here's a link to a detailed description of Mapleshade's Vibration Control Systems.
+Our Amish-crafted, solid Ambrosia maple platforms are an integral part of the Mapleshade Vibration Control System that has transformed the sound of thousands of audiophile systems over the years.
+Here's a link to a detailed explanation of our different Vibration Control Systems.

 Mounting your audio gear on a really good platform can transform its sound.
 Our painstaking listening panel R&D tests proved that maple platforms sound warmer, clearer, punchier and more detailed than granite, slate or glass (all are edgy and attenuate bass), hi-tech damped composites (very dead sounding), and myrtle or exotic hardwoods (more colored and less detailed).
 That is confirmed unequivocally by more than a decade of head-to-head shoot-offs by skeptical audiophiles.
 Placing brass footers under your gear to more efficiently drain vibration down into the maple doubles the good effect.